idaholab/moose/modules/solid_properties/doc/content/source/solidproperties/ThermalUCProperties.md

 ## Description

-This userobject provides
-thermal properties for Uranium monocarbide as a function of temperature.
+This `SolidProperties` object provides thermal properties for Uranium monocarbide as a function of temperature.

 !include solid_properties_units.md